e-c-k-e-r/vall-e/docs/models.md

 For the `prom` embedding, we can simply use each embedding for each layer.
 Each embedding level maps to its respective RVQ level.

 Howver, the `resp` requires some extra care, as the model needs to both causally (AR) and parallel-ly (NAR) decode tokens.
-* The first embedding level pertains to RVQ level 0 for the AR.
+* The first embedding level pertains to RVQ level 0 for the AR (`AR:0:0`).
+  * This embedding predicts tokens within its own embedding.
-* The remaining embedding levels maps to RVQ level 0 + n for the NAR.
+* The remaining embedding levels maps to RVQ level 0 + n for the NAR (`NAR:L-1:L`).
   * In other words, embedding level 1 => RVQ level 0, embedding level 2 => RVQ level 1, etc...
-* I believe this is because the model needs to "know" whether to predict ~~the next token in the sequence, or the token in the same position of the next RVQ level~~ which tokens of a given embedding.
+* I believe this is required because the model encodes which task to perform (rather than the attention heads), and which tokens to predict (rather than the classifiers)
-  * In other words, the AR's RVQ level 0 embedding predicts itself, while the NAR's embeddings predict the next level's embeddings.
-  * This is evident on how RVQ level 0 can be trained causally and in parallel with its own embeddings, rather than having limiting issues when reusing the embedding across the two.
-  * Unfortunately, providing a token for the current/target RVQ level within the input sequence doesn't seem to help?
-I don't remember if I experimented with this or not, but testing of a "sane" `resp` embedding proved to be unfruitful.
+  * In other words, each embedding needs to be separated based on what tokens they do predict.

 The `prom` and `resp` are split since, in theory, it helps the model know better what audio to source from, and what audio is part of the output sequence.
 In theory.
-* I have yet to conduct tests with interchanging the `prom` and `resp`, and the model definitely exhibits being able to map from the `prom` directly, and being able to inference from the `prom` being prefixed in the `resp`.
+* The `text` embedding's robustness not only for reusing between each RVQ level, but as STT task as well is a mystery.

 Finally, the model *may* then sum each embedding level back down to one sequence, as defined under `cfg.model.experimental.audio_embedding_sums`.
 * The resulant sum is not normalized by the length.